Last updated in May 2014

-Relations between Costa Rica and the Federal Republic of Germany are cordial and founded on mutual trust.
-Bilateral relations are untroubled, a fact underlined by the meeting between the former Costa Rican Foreign Minister Castro and Federal Foreign Minister Westerwelle in Berlin in January 2011, the May 2011 visit to Costa Rica by then Federal President Wulff and the January 2012 visit to Costa Rica by Federal Economic Cooperation and Development Minister Niebel.
-The official visit to Germany by Costa Rican President Chinchilla in May 2012 has helped strengthen the friendly relationship between the two countries.
+Relations between Costa Rica and Germany are cordial and founded on mutual trust.
+Bilateral relations are untroubled, a fact underscored by former Costa Rican Foreign Minister Castro’s meeting with former Federal Foreign Minister Westerwelle in Berlin in January 2011, the May 2011 visit to Costa Rica by former Federal President Wulff and Federal Economic Cooperation and Development Minister Niebel’s visit to Costa Rica in January 2012.
+The official visit to Germany by former Costa Rican President Chinchilla in May 2012 has also helped consolidate the friendly relationship between the two countries.
 Key elements of bilateral relations are trade and economic exchange, long-standing development cooperation and cooperation on environmental issues and climate protection as well as cultural, scientific and academic relations.

-Germany is very popular among Costa Ricans, partly because of the country’s not very large but well-assimilated German community.
+Germany enjoys a very positive image in Costa Rica, thanks in part to the country’s not very large but well-assimilated German community.
 Of Germany’s political foundations, the Friedrich Ebert Foundation and the Konrad Adenauer Foundation have their own offices in Costa Rica.
 The Friedrich Naumann Foundation and the Rosa Luxemburg Foundation are also active in Costa Rica as part of regional projects.

 Germany is one of Costa Rica’s principal trading partners in the European Union.
-In 2012, Costa Rica exported to Germany goods worth USD 595 million and imported German goods worth USD 231 million.
+In 2013, Costa Rica exported to Germany goods worth USD 117.2 million and imported from Germany goods worth USD 338.6 million.
 Germany’s principal imports from Costa Rica are bananas, pineapples, coffee and ornamental plants and its main exports to Costa Rica are machinery and chemical and pharmaceutical products.

-Costa Rica is a popular holiday destination for Germans: in 2012 nearly 50,000 German tourists visited the country.
+Costa Rica is a popular holiday destination for Germans.
+Around 55,000 German tourists visited the country in 2013.

 Although Costa Rica’s political and economic as well as cultural affinities are largely with the United States, the cultural sector is an important component of German-Costa Rican relations.
 Partly in response to the growing U.S. influence, particularly in the mass media, Costa Ricans continue to be very interested in European culture.
 The German Embassy supports activities that foster intercultural exchange between Costa Rica and Germany from the so-called Small Culture Fund.

-The German Academic Exchange Service (DAAD) runs an Information Centre in San José, which conducts bilateral and regional programmes to promote the exchange of lecturers and students (particularly postgraduate students), as well as university cooperation throughout Central America.
-There are special bilateral agreements on academic and student exchanges with various Costa Rican institutions (including the National Council of Rectors, CONARE, and the public Universidad de Costa Rica), as well as with the Confederation of Central American Universities (CSUCA).
+The German Academic Exchange Service’s (DAAD) Regional Office in San José runs an Information Centre that conducts bilateral and regional programmes to promote the exchange of lecturers and students (particularly postgraduate students) as well as university cooperation throughout Central America.
+There are special bilateral agreements on academic and student exchanges with various Costa Rican institutions, including the National Council of Rectors (CONARE) and the public Universidad de Costa Rica (UCR), as well as with the Confederation of Central American Universities (CSUCA).
 The DAAD has a network of contact persons and supports alumni associations in the region.
 A total of some 80 exchange measures are funded with and within the region every year.
-In March 2005, a Humboldt Chair was established at the public Universidad de Costa Rica (UCR), which is designed to help further intensify interdisciplinary academic exchange.
-Last September also saw the establishment of the Wilhelm and Alexander von Humboldt Special Chair in Humanities and Social Sciences at the UCR, which is co-funded by the UCR and the DAAD.
+In March 2005, a Humboldt Chair was established at UCR, which is designed to help further intensify interdisciplinary academic exchange.
+In addition, in September 2012 the Wilhelm and Alexander von Humboldt Special Chair in Humanities and Social Sciences was set up at UCR, which is co-funded by UCR and the DAAD.

 There is a Goethe Centre in Costa Rica, at two locations in San José, offering German courses at all levels and awarding German certificates.
-Every year, some 1,400 people enrol in its language courses.
+Every year, a total of around 1,400 people enrol in one of the Goethe Centre’s language courses.